chrome-php/chrome/README.md

 Requires php 7 and a chrome/chromium exacutable.

 As of version 65 of chrome/chromium the library proved to work correctly.
-There are known bug prior to version 63 that the library doesn't plan to had support for.
+There are known bug prior to version 63 that the library doesn't plan to add support for.

 Note that the library is only tested on linux.